luctivud/All-Of-Competitive-Programming/README.md

 ### Tools for Competitive Programming

-These are the following tools which may turn out to be of great use:
+Check out the following tools, these may turn out to be of great use:

 * [CP Tracker](http://cptracker.herokuapp.com/) : The current and future cp contests listed from various sites.